 Identify potential health issues before they become a problem.

-You don't want to be slowed downed prematurely.
-That's why the pre-50's health check is a good chance to get ahead on your health.
+Adult health is important, especially if you don’t want to be slowed downed prematurely.
+That’s why the pre-50’s health check is a good chance to get ahead on your health.
 Knowing your health and the risk factors in your life can help you make the right lifestyle choices to prevent or delay the onset of chronic conditions.

 These health checks differ from person to person depending on likely risks.
 Assessments can include:

 - Pap smear for women (if required)